zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 **Zhaorui Zhang**, Efficient Parameter Update Strategy for Distributed Deep Learning Systems, HKU Theses Online (HKUTO), 2021.

-**\[TPDS\]** **Zhaorui Zhang**, Cho-Li Wang, MIPD: An Adaptive Gradient Sparsification Framework for Distributed DNNs Training, IEEE Transactions on Parallel and Distributed Systems, Special Section on Parallel and Distributed Computing Techniques for AI, ML, and DL, 2022.
+**\[TPDS\]** **Zhaorui Zhang**, Cho-Li Wang, MIPD: An Adaptive Gradient Sparsification Framework for Distributed DNNs Training, IEEE Transactions on Parallel and Distributed Systems, Special Section on Parallel and Distributed Computing Techniques for AI, ML, and DL, 2022. (**CCF-A** Journal for Distributed and Parallel Systems)

-**\[TPDS\]** **Zhaorui Zhang**, Cho-Li Wang, SaPus: Self-Adaptive Parameter Update Strategy for DNN Training on Multi-GPU Clusters, IEEE Transactions on Parallel and Distributed Systems, 2021, directly accepted by the first round of review.
+**\[TPDS\]** **Zhaorui Zhang**, Cho-Li Wang, SaPus: Self-Adaptive Parameter Update Strategy for DNN Training on Multi-GPU Clusters, IEEE Transactions on Parallel and Distributed Systems, 2021, directly accepted by the first round of review. (**CCF-A** Journal for Distributed and Parallel Systems)

 **\[JPDC\]** **Zhaorui Zhang**, Zhuoran Ji, Cho-Li Wang, Momentum-Driven Adaptive Synchronization Model for Distributed DNN Training on HPC Clusters, Journal of Parallel and Distributed Computing, 2021.